ProvableHQ/sdk/sdk/README.md

 This process can be thought of being executed in three steps:
 1. A program is run locally
+2. A proof that the program was executed correctly and that the outputs follow from the inputs is generated
-2. A proof transcript is generated client-side containing encrypted proof data (see [Section 2.6](#4-managing-records-and-private-state)) and any public outputs or state the user of the program wishes to reveal
+3. A transcript of the proof is generated client-side containing encrypted proof data (see [Section 2.6](#4-managing-records-and-private-state)) and any public outputs or state the user of the program wishes to reveal
-3. The proof transcript is posted and verified by the Aleo network in a trustless manner
+4. The proof transcript is posted to the Aleo network and verified by the Aleo validator nodes in a trustless manner
-4. If the proof is valid, it is stored and anyone can later verify the proof and read the outputs the author of the program has chosen to make public.
+5. If the proof is valid, it is stored and anyone can later verify the proof and read the outputs the author of the program has chosen to make public.
 Private inputs will remain encrypted, but the author of the proof can also choose to retrieve this encrypted state at any point and decrypt it locally for their own use.